BEnjCHOU/MultipleHumanPoseDetection/README.md

 # MultipleHumanPoseDetection
-Multiple Human Pose Detection using caffe model
+Multiple Human Pose Detection from a rgb sensor using caffe model.